This article was published on: 05/16/21 2:38 PM

-People often talk about having “foot fungus” or “athlete’s foot” but recent medical literature by Dr. Warren Joseph (Foot Infection Disease Specialist in the USA) suggests that basically you can’t have one without the other.
-This means that if a fungus has infected your toenails, it’s obviously also living on the skin of your feet – whether you have symptoms or not!
+People often talk about having “nail fungus” or “athlete’s foot” but recent medical literature by Dr. Warren Joseph (Foot Infection Disease Specialist in the USA) suggests that basically you can’t have one without the other.
+This means that if a foot fungus has infected your toenails, it’s obviously also living on the skin of your feet – whether you have symptoms or not!

-- Onychomycosis is the medical term for fungal toenails.
+- Onychomycosis is the medical term for fungal toenails

-- Tinea Pedis is the medical name for athlete’s foot (basically, an infection of the skin on the feet, caused by fungus).
+- Tinea Pedis is the medical name for athlete’s foot (basically, an infection of the skin on the feet, caused by fungus)

 - Skin and nail fungal infections of the feet are exorably linked.
 You typically can’t have one without the other.